stackplanet/sourcestack/readme.md

 ## Deploy the app to your AWS account

-> **WARNING - this will create resources including an Aurora Serverless database in your AWS account.** Charges should be minimal for test workloads, but please be sure that you understand the pricing of these resources as per https://aws.amazon.com/pricing.
+> **WARNING - this will create resources in your AWS account.** Charges should be minimal for test workloads, but please be sure that you understand the pricing of these resources as per https://aws.amazon.com/pricing.

 Prerequisites: